 How to create an app that will lead to the ultimate success of my business? this is one question that every entrepreneur deeply ponders over.
 Agree or disagree, mobile apps iconically represent our tech-driven age.
 There is an app for almost every single thing in life.
 New app ideas continue to come in to extend this horizon further.
 As a fresh new year is knocking at our door, it is a great time to dive into mobile app development & create a successful app venture.
-When you are beaming with joy to know how to create an app from scratch, the below stats will surely increase your interest more.
+When you are beaming with joy knowing how to build an app and other components from scratch, the stats below will surely increase your interest.

 Building an app from scratch instead of opting for DIY app builder tools requires an in-depth understanding of the app development process.
 Since the app development process involves a whole series of meticulous considerations and steps, we decided to develop a comprehensive guide covering every step.

 The 16 Steps to creating a mobile app from scratch are:

 Before going into the depths of developing a mobile app for your business, let’s look into how a mobile app can prove to be really beneficial for your business.

 The most important reason why you should have an app for your business.
 Having a mobile app for your business means being with your customers at all times.

 A click, and they will get your services.
 They won’t have to check out third-party aggregators to get your services; you will be right there when they need you, thus cultivating customer loyalty among your customers.

 Moreover, with your rewards, coupons, gifts, discounts, push notifications, etc., you can always attract them with your services and build a strong connection with your customers.